senzing-garage/docker-compose-demo/docs/docker-compose-kafka-mssql/README.md

 ### Volumes

-1. :pencil2: Specify the directory where Senzing should be installed.
+1. :pencil2: Specify the directory where Senzing should be installed on the local host.
    Example:

     ```console